dashpradeep99/postgresql_cluster/Building-A-Highly-Available-Multi-Node-PostgreSQL-Cluster.md

 The first step is to configure the underlying Cman/Corosync cluster ring communication between the nodes and setup Pacemaker to use Corosync as its communication mechanisum.

 For secure communication Corosync requires an pre-shared authkey.
-This key must be added to all nodes in the cluste.
+This key must be added to all nodes in the cluster.

 To generate the authkey Corosync has a utility corosync-keygen.
 Invoke this command as the root users to generate the authkey.
 The key will be generated at /etc/corosync/authkey.
 You only need to perform this action on **one** of the nodes in the cluster as we'll copy it to the other nodes